sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 They'll schedule "mandatory" after work gatherings *(such as dinner at a bar or karaoke night)*.
 Usually, these will be during middle of the week, where the following morning will be a work day.
 These gatherings involve heavy drinking and a lot of grovelling & obsequious behavior towards bosses.

 As you can imagine, its not very fun.
 Definitely, not how I would want to spend my wednesday night.
 Unfortunately it is "mandatory" in the sense that refusal to attend leads to consequences that can negatively affect chances of a promotion or raise.

+The friends that I've made during 2013-2015, all have jobs, and almost each one hate their lives because of this.
+They are forced to drink for hours after a long work day, and have little to no choice but to repeat it over and over.